Markets

 However, currency markets do come with certain drawbacks:

-Today the forex market is the most accessible market.
+Forex is among the most accessible markets for many retail traders, partly due to broad broker availability and around-the-clock weekday trading.
 It promises low barriers to entry, trading outside of US market hours, plus minimal initial investment.
 You can also benefit from free strategies, technicals, blogs, forums, videos and reviews, by simply heading online.

 For further guidance on day trading in the currency markets, see our forex page.